 QUOMODO (in which way) – inspired by Riesling

-Ultimately we would love for these to become collectable propositions and so they must stand up after a few years in the cellar, a motivating consideration during blending!
+Ultimately we would love for these to become collectable propositions and so they must stand up after a few years in the cellar, a motivating consideration whilst blending.

-FLUUS (flow) – lighter weight, a great introduction to the style of red wine we make
+FLUUS (flow) – lighter weight, a great introduction to our style of red wine

 We have purchased small parcels of fruit from carefully selected vineyards.
 They range from 220m to 510m elevation and crucially cover a diversity of soil types.
-We are now the proud custodians of a beautiful old-vine vineyard at 480-510m elevation containing an interesting mix of Riesling, Semillon, Muscat and Syrah.
-We anticipate it will provide us valuable parcels of fruit for many years to come.
-We also continue to establish a small vine garden containing Mataro, Grenache, Shiraz and Cinsault in the Penrice/Moculta area of the Barossa.
-We hope it will ultimately give us a pretty good crack at a single vineyard wine in the years to come!
+We are now the proud custodians of a beautiful old-vine vineyard at 480-510m elevation including Riesling, Semillon, Muscat rouge au petit grains and Syrah.
+It is beginning to provide us with valuable parcels of fruit.
+We also continue to establish a small vine garden containing Mataro, Grenache, Shiraz and Cinsault on a plot of land we have leased from good friends.

 Thank you for your interest in our wines.
-We sincerely hope you enjoy them and please don’t hesitate to contact us with any question or comment.
+We sincerely hope you enjoy them and please don’t hesitate to contact us with any questions you may have,

 Abel, Emma, Bailin and Rouille.